Purebred Dog Pros and Cons Explored

 Purebred dog breeds, from Maltese to Shih Tzu, have come a long way from their wolf ancestor.
-Selective breeding has yielded some of the finest dog breeds we love and know today.
-It allows us to produce unique looks, temperament, and physical traits in dog breeds.
+Selective breeding has yielded some of the finest pedigreed dog breeds we love and know today.
+For example, it allows us to produce unique looks, temperament, and physical traits in dog breeds.

-Whether Chihuahua or Dachshund, Labrador or Poodle, dogs and wolves share 99.9% DNA.
+Whether retired Greyhound or Dachshund, Labrador or Poodle, dogs and wolves share 99.9% DNA.
 So, if they’re still the same genetic content, what’s the difference between a purebred pooch and a street mongrel?

 Official breed standards